gearnode/erl-jose/doc/handbook.md

 jose_jws:encode_compact(Header, Payload, hs256, Key).
 ```

-The library understand and process the `b64` header name.
+The library understands and processes the `b64` header name.
 Encode JWS in
-compact format with non base64url encoded payload can be done with:
+compact format with non-base64url encoded payload can be done with:
 ```erlang
 Header = #{alg => hs256, b64 => false, crit => [<<"b64">>]},
 Payload = <<"signed message not base64 encoded">>,